dlove-1195/Legend-of-Zelda-2D/README.md

 ## Major changes to the structure
-* Create sprite factories.
+* Sprite Factories
-* Condense sprite classes.
+* Sprite classes condensation
-* Seperate all the draw methods from inventory class into a separate class.
+* Inventory class encapsulation

 ## How to play